1.3.3. Rules for blocking users

 The moderator will determine the actual length of time the user will be blocked based on how serious the offense was.

-A blocked user can send a report, appeal the decision, request an explanation (if one wasn't given), or create a topic in the Yandex Map Editor Club to discuss a disputed map item or question.
+Blocked users can send reports, appeal the decision, request an explanation (if one wasn't given), and create topics in the Yandex Map Editor community to discuss disputed map items or questions.